mabhi1/Questionnaire-Project/README.md

 You can ask a question in an existed community or qucikly create a community.
 Choose a community that you are interested in and subscribe to it.
 Or you can create a new community in an individual page.

+## Deployed
+This project is deployed on https://questionnaire-node.herokuapp.com/